cerulean85/jcoty/README.md

 Execute Script file.

-If your OS is windows, execute install-win.bat.
+If your OS is Windows, execute win-install.bat.

-If your OS is linuex, execute install-linux.bat.
+If your OS is Linux, execute linux-install.bat.

+__Four__

+Start Execution file.

+If you OS is Windows, execute win-start.bat.

+If you OS is Linux, execute linux-start.bat.